barry-ha/Griduino/docs/PROGRAMMING.md

 If you want to compile Griduino source code or work with its example files (and we hope you do) then here's everything you need to setup the workbench.

 1. **Download and Run Arduino IDE**<br/>
 The Arduino IDE (integrated development environment) is the main workbench for writing, compiling and testing Arduino programs.
-As of November 2022, the latest version is Arduino IDE v2.0.1.
-We recommend the latest version, although most previous development was done with v1.18.
+As of October 2024, the latest version is Arduino IDE v2.3.3.
+We recommend the latest version, although initial development was done with v1.18,  and the majority of work was done with v2.0 and v2.2.

   * Visit www.arduino.cc and find the **Software Downloads** section.
   * Scroll down to the **Download the Arduino IDE** section.